DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Modifying Recurrences

-### Modifying buyer data
+### Modifying shopper data

-To change the Recurrence buyer's data, just do a Put as the example.
+To change the shopper's data for the recurrent transactions, just do a PUT as in the example.

 #### Request